Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/final-assessment.md

 Make a **Title** component, use it to display your name.
 The Title Component should take a prop that sets the text displayed in the title.

-In this step you are creating two Components `Home` and `Title` and using the `Title` component inside the `Home` Component.
+In this step you are creating two Components `Home` and `Title` and using the `Title` component inside the `Home` Component to display your name.

 ## Components moderate (20pts)

 Create a 'Clicker' component.

-Create a new Component that contains a button and the Title component you created earlier.
+Create a new **Clicker** Component that displays a _button_ and the _Title_ component you created earlier.

 This component should count the number of times the button was clicked and display the count in the Title.
-Use state for this.
+Use state to track the count.

-When you're done with this step the title should display an initial count of 0, and increase the count by 1 each time I click the button.
+When you're done with this step the Title should display an initial count of 0, and increase the count by 1 each time I click the button.

-Use state to hold the count.

 ## Components Patterns (20pts)